InZinc Mining (CVE:IZN) Shares Down 16.7% – Here’s Why

-InZinc Mining Ltd. (CVE:IZN – Get Free Report)’s share price dropped 16.7% during mid-day trading on Saturday .
+InZinc Mining Ltd. (CVE:IZN – Get Free Report)’s share price was down 16.7% during trading on Saturday .
 The stock traded as low as C$0.05 and last traded at C$0.05.
-Approximately 221,108 shares traded hands during trading, an increase of 48% from the average daily volume of 149,239 shares.
+Approximately 221,108 shares were traded during trading, an increase of 48% from the average daily volume of 149,239 shares.
 The stock had previously closed at C$0.06.

 InZinc Mining Ltd. acquires, explores for, and develops mineral properties in the United States and Canada.
 It primarily explores for zinc, copper, and indium deposits.
 The company holds a 100% interest in the Indy project comprising an area of 19,000 hectares located in Central British Colombia; and the West Desert Property located in Utah, the United States.